 Some GEDCOM files can be repaired by converting the file to use a valid modern text encoding and updating the corresponding CHAR tag value in the file.
 GEDCOM Validator can perform this repair operation on GEDCOM files with the following versions:

 |GEDCOM Version||Final text encoding||CHAR tag|

 |5.2, 5.3, 5.4 and 5.5||Unicode (UTF-16)||UNICODE|

 All modern applications should be able to read UTF-16 and UTF-8 encoded GEDCOM files.
-Use of applications not supporting UTF-8 is not recommended.
+Use of applications not supporting UTF-8 is not recommended for new projects.